muxinc/mux-node-sdk/README.md

 const muxClient = new Mux(accessToken, secret);
 const { Video, Data } = muxClient;
 ```

+If a token ID and secret aren't included as parameters, the SDK will attempt to use the `MUX_TOKEN_ID` and `MUX_TOKEN_SECRET` environment variables.

 As an example, you can create a Mux asset and playback ID by using the below functions on your Video instance.
 ```javascript
 // Create an asset